Threespot/tolaria/README.md

 Tolaria comes with a test suite and a demo server that the test suite exercises.

-**Important:** To run tests, you need the `qt` package on your system.
-If you're using homebrew, it's just `brew install qt`.
-For other systems or help, refer to the [Qt wiki page for capybara-webkit](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit).

 To run tests, first clone the repo:

 ```shell